mui/material-ui/docs/pages/blog/first-look-at-joy.md

 - [Live demo](/joy-ui/getting-started/templates/team/)
 - [CodeSandbox](https://codesandbox.io/s/dclgbp?file=/App.tsx)

-We hope will get as excited as we are.
+We hope you'll get as excited as we are.
 Joy UI is just getting started－stay tuned for more news about it in the near future!

 Happy developing! 👩‍💻